RPG-coder/ckd-patient-navigator-setup/README.md

 - In other words, this script will ultimately create a .sql file (patient_database_YYYY-MM-DD-hh-mm-ss.sql).

 ## Database Migrate (for MySQL/Docker)

+You can follow this [VideoDemo]([https://youtu.be/bEpSrraX-V0?t=342) instead of skimming through below content.

 - IMPORTANT NOTE: The script in this section will delete the older database before migrating.
 It is advised to create a backup mentioned in above section before hand and have the copy of the .sql result product file from the backup in a safe location, before proceeding.
 - If you want to migrate to older database version a .sql backup dump file (inside the "mysql_backup" folder) or add-on new tables from a custom .sql along with the tables from your current database, then:
   - Create a backup of current database by the instruction mentioned in above section.
 This will create a .sql file (patient_database_YYYY-MM-DD-hh-mm-ss.sql).
 (Recommended: If necessary, please create a copy of this in a seperate folder)